yuwzho/acme-fitness-store/azure-spring-apps-enterprise/workshops/azure-spring-apps-enterprise/full/03-workshop-environment-setup/README.md

 [![Deploy to Azure](images/deploybutton.svg)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3a%2f%2fraw.githubusercontent.com%2fAzure-Samples%2facme-fitness-store%2fAzure%2fazure-spring-apps-enterprise%2fworkshops%2fazure-spring-apps-enterprise%2ffull%2f03-workshop-environment-setup%2facmedeploy.json)

 To know about the description of the fields, click on the little info icon next to every field.
 For the fields where default value is populated, the recommendation is to use the default for the first time use.
-The only field that needs to be popluated in here is the ``ObjectId``.
+The only field that needs to be populated in here is the ``ObjectId``.
 To get the value for this field, perform the below steps

 - In Services tab, search for Azure Active Directory
 - On the left side, find ``Users`` link and click on that.